-With spring in full bloom and the mountains of snow behind us, it’s the perfect time to pull those running shoes out from the back of your closet.
+With spring arriving, it’s the perfect time to pull those running shoes out from the back of your closet.
 Getting back into the swing of exercise can be tricky — especially when you need to be cautious of how that exercise will affect your blood-glucose levels.

 Ease back into your exercise routine by following these tips:

 - Pair your cardio with yoga.
 Practicing yoga can reduce stress as well as improve flexibility, align breath and improve posture and balance—all of which can improve a cardio workout and help you stay in good shape.

 “While significant research exists regarding the benefits of aerobic exercise such as walking or swimming and resistance training on the management of blood glucose and risk factors that accompany diabetes, the research has not been as plentiful regards to yoga and diabetes,” says Michael See, MS, RCEP, of Joslin Diabetes Center.